sizief/pomodoro/README.md

 ### Deployment
 - Clone this repo, change the values in `api/.env.db` and then address it in docker-compose-prod file in `db` section.
-- Enable or disable Buildkite: `sudo systemctl enable buildkite-agent && sudo systemctl start buildkite-agent`
+- Setup nginx 'sudo systemctl restart nginx'.
+Files are in nginx folder in root.
-- in production run `GOOGLE_CLIENT_ID=$GOOGLE_CLIENT_ID docker-compose -f docker-compose-prod.yml up --build`
+- In production run `GOOGLE_CLIENT_ID=$GOOGLE_CLIENT_ID docker-compose -f docker-compose-prod.yml up --build`
+- [CI](https://app.circleci.com/pipelines/github/sizief/pomodoro) is triggered on each commit on master
 ### TODO
 - show no activity if non exists
 - white page in all pages but pomodoro